NVIDIA/cloud-native-docs/kubernetes/anthos-guide.rst

 **********

 * 11/30/2020 (author: PR/DF):
-   * Added information on Anthos bare-metal
+   * Added information on Anthos on bare metal
 * 11/25/2020 (author: PR):
    * Migrated docs to new format
 * 8/14/2020 (author: PR):